leslieyip02/rhcp/README.md

 ### Conclusion?

-Well, I guess the Red Hot Chili Peppers don't actually reference California that much.
-Now I know that `"California"` is only mentioned by name 22 times. :-(
+Well, I guess the Red Hot Chili Peppers don't actually reference California that much. :-(

-By the way, [this guy](https://www.reddit.com/r/RedHotChiliPeppers/comments/nv59p0/hopefully_every_referrence_to_california_in/) has done a much better job than me, since he has a more comprehensive list of California-related phrases.
+By the way, [this guy](https://www.reddit.com/r/RedHotChiliPeppers/comments/nv59p0/hopefully_every_referrence_to_california_in/) has done a much better job than me, so do check it out.